brouhaha/cosmac/README.md

   the core as part of a COSMAC ELF equivalent.

 The following features have not been tested:
-* The interrupt feature of the core and the related instructions have not been tested.
+* The DMA output feature of the CPU core had had only minimal testing.
-* The DMA output feature has not been tested.
+* The interrupt feature of the CPU core and the related instructions have had only minimal testing.

 ## License information